org-roam/org-roam-bibtex/README.md

     b) Alternatively, install it with `M-x package-list-packages`.

-2. Load and configure the packagein your [init-file](https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html):
+2. Load and configure the package in your [init-file](https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html):

     a) with `use-package`: